numpy/numpy-vendor/README.txt

 ProcessTerminate.
 To stop atlas build is not easy either: even from cygwin shell, you cannot stop it easily.
 The easiest way I am aware of is to kill the AtlasTee.exe process (from cygwin or from the windows TaksManager).

+For this reason, for now, the build.py always starts from scratch.
+A better solution would be to use a build system like rake or scons.
+But rake would mean more dependencies, and scons is too slow.